bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ### Citizen ID – Passport Papers

 **Description**:

-Tailored for **Half-Life 2 Roleplay (HL2RP)**, this system provides players with passport papers upon character creation instead of a standard Citizen ID.
-Players must interact with a Combine authority to process and obtain their definitive Citizen ID, enhancing the immersive experience of the HL2RP environment.
+Designed for HL2RP, players start with temporary passport papers and must visit a Combine authority or terminal to obtain a permanent Citizen ID, each uniquely tied to the character.

-**Features**:

-- **Initial Passport Papers**: Players receive passport papers during character creation, serving as temporary identification.
-- **Combine Processing**: Interact with Combine NPCs or terminals to process and upgrade passport papers to a definitive Citizen ID.
-- **Unique Identification**: Each Citizen ID is unique and tied to the player's character, ensuring proper identification within the HL2RP framework.
-- **Faction Integration**: IDs can be linked to specific factions, facilitating access control and role-specific functionalities.
-- **Secure Storage**: Prevents identity theft and unauthorized access, maintaining the integrity of the identification system.

-**Videos**:
+**Video**:

 <details>
   <summary>Click to Show Video</summary>